ansible/ansible-documentation/docs/docsite/rst/dev_guide/style_guide/grammar_punctuation.rst

 Procedures
 ^^^^^^^^^^
 Include one action per procedure step.
 Start each step with an imperative verb.
 For procedures with many steps, include a summary at the start that explains the overall goal or the groups of steps required.
+Do not include system responses or expected output as separate numbered steps.
+Describe expected results within the step or as unnumbered text after the step.
+For example:

+1. Run the ``ansible-playbook`` command.
+The output displays a list of completed tasks.
+2. Verify the results.

 Pronouns
 ^^^^^^^^